MartinoFabbro/citadel/content/Processing and Refining.md

 2. The first refining cycle yields 7,000 units of Watermelonium with 0.4 purity (C Tier).
 3. The second refining cycle yields 4,900 units of Watermelonium with 0.6 purity (B Tier).
 4. The third refining cycle yields 3,430 units of Watermelonium with 0.8 purity (A Tier).

+This should take into account the fact that each refining cycle the amount of "filler" rocks is decreased drastically

 ### Final Product